 - Seal with snap lids.

-While this is an old family recipe, using basic canning methods, I would suggest that anyone who has never made preserves before do a little more research about the canning process.
-Please be aware that there are health risks if your preserves become contaminated due to improper canning procedures or failure of your lids to seal completely.
+This is an old family recipe that uses basic canning methods.
+There is a possibility that the jar lids may fail to make a tight vacuum seal.
+In that case, your preserves will be unsafe to eat.
+I strongly recommend that anyone who has never made preserves before do a little more research about the canning process.
+Please be aware that there are health risks if your preserves become contaminated due to improper canning procedures.
 Never take a chance in eating any preserves if the jar seal is not concave and tight or the brine has become cloudy over time.

 For additional information and best practices about home canning, the mason jar makers at Bernardin offer plenty of advice.